Barbog/deja-website/pages/en/survival-guide.getting-there.md

 <span style="color:#fdb913;">**<u>Getting There</u>**</span>

-You will receive directions to the farm shortly after you have applied for your visa.
+You will receive directions to the farm shortly after you have applied for your entry.

 - <span style="color:#77011e;">Do Not</span>  share this information on line anywhere.